 Department of Oromo Folklore (Oromo Cultural Studies)

-The Department of Oromo Folklore emerged from a realisation of the critical shortage of literature on Oromo culture, history and language.
+The Department of Oromo Folklore and Literature emerged from a realization of the critical shortage of literature on Oromo culture, history and language.
 It addressed the lack of institutions that focus on studies of cultural, social, economic, political and literary traditions and indigenous knowledge of peoples.
-Earlier systems nullified roles of true cultures and traditions with the assumptions of replacing them with ‘High Cultures’ of the Queens and Kings’ types.
-Change in outlooks and theories call for prioritising the former.
-On 15 November 1989, the General Conference of UNESCO at its 25th Session in Paris underscored the necessities of safeguarding folklore, realising its nature, roles, and current status; accordingly, it urged member states to give due attention and immediate action to safeguard the folklore of peoples of their respective countries.
+Earlier systems nullified roles of true cultures and traditions with the assumptions of replacing them with ‘High Cultures’ of the ‘Queens and Kings’ types.
+Change in outlooks and theories call for prioritizing the former.
+On 15 November 1989, the General Conference of UNESCO at its 25th Session in Paris underscored the necessities of safeguarding folklore, realizing its nature, roles, and current status; accordingly, it urged member states to give due attention and immediate action to safeguard the folklore of peoples of their respective countries.

 Until very recently, Oromo was an oral society wherein culture, tradition, history, and identity had been accumulated for generations.
 The Department emerged with the belief that the study of such longstanding traditions and cultures of the people can help in safeguarding them, contributing to the enrichment of literature and promoting the development needs of the people.
 Its main areas are culture, traditions, history, identity, language and literature.

 The Bachelor of Arts in Oromo Folklore and Literature was instituted as an academic programme under the Faculty of Humanities and Social Sciences in Jimma University in 2005 and started actual operation in September 2007.
 The programme was launched with the intention of producing professionals who will help in safeguarding the peoples’ cultures and enriching their literature.